DavidePastore/JBugmenot/README.md

 JBugmenot
 =========

-Bugmenot library for Java to find account and password for various sites.
+Java Bugmenot library to find account and password for various sites.

 Usage